Blog · Analysis · Last reviewed June 25, 2026

 The ordinary software log was a debugging artifact.
 In agent systems, the log becomes institutional evidence.
 It is the thing a security team needs after a prompt-injection incident, a regulator needs after a high-risk automated decision, a user needs after an unwanted purchase, a maintainer needs after a model-edited repository breaks, and an organization needs when a fluent answer turns out to have hidden a bad chain of action.

-The site already has adjacent arguments: the tool server as trust boundary, the payment agent as cashier, the AI browser as control surface, and the incident report as public memory.
+A separate analysis offers adjacent arguments: AI audit trails, agent observability, the tool server as trust boundary, the payment agent as cashier, the AI browser as control surface, the agent identity as service account, the agent tool permission protocol, and the incident report as public memory.
 The agent log is the connective tissue.
 Without it, delegated action becomes rumor.

 Why Logs Change Governance